 Restrictions on Gambling with Credit Cards and eWallets

 Players who are hoping to fund their casino accounts by using their credit cards can no longer do so at Belgium casinos.
-It is also prohibited to fund an eWallet with a credit card and use that eWallet at an online casino.
+It is also prohibited to fund an eWallet like Skrill and Neteller with a credit card and use that eWallet at an online casino.

 The responsibility for ensuring that this doesn’t happen falls on the casinos.
-Online casinos can no longer feature eWallet companies such as Skrill or Neteller to ensure that players are unable to make deposits using their credit cards and what is essentially borrowed cash.
+Most regulated online casinos can no longer feature eWallet companies such as Skrill or Neteller to ensure that players are unable to make deposits using their credit cards and what is essentially borrowed cash.

 The Commission ensures the mental, personal, data and financial safety of its residents.
 This also includes protecting minors from gambling and activities, which may lead to gambling addiction later in life.